The rustic cobbled streets and perfectly preserved wooden structures of Gamle Stavanger are just a short walk from the

 But one man spoke out about the plan.
-The city’s architect, Einar Hedén, argued that the original wooden structures were unique and should be treasured, not raised to the ground.
+The city’s architect, Einar Hedén, argued that the original wooden structures were unique and should be treasured, not razed to the ground.

 It is perhaps with little surprise that Hedén saw the beauty in the buildings, the amateur painter clearly had an eye for good aesthetics.
 He saw the beauty when others did not.
 His involvement was crucial in securing the town's future.

 Who owns the houses?

 Gamle Stavanger has changed over years, from an undesirable area to the highly sought after one it is today.
 In more recent times they are ideal for anyone who has an appreciation of history and who wants a central location.

 The local government has won a number of awards in recognition of their efforts in the preservation of this historic part of the city.
 The Council of Europe’s 1975 European Architectural Year gave credit to Gamle Stavanger for its upkeep.

 Not only is the Old Town well maintained, but it also functions.
 Most houses have occupants and operate as everyday homes.
-Some of the bigger harbour front buildings have offices, museums and shops in them.
+Some of the bigger harbour-front buildings have offices, museums and shops in them.